hashicorp/terraform-provider-random/docs/resources/ip.md

 }
 ```

-### Using a count followed by a distinct
+### Setting a count followed by a distinct

-Keep in mind that using a [count](https://developer.hashicorp.com/terraform/language/meta-arguments/count) you could end up with duplicate IP addresses.
+Note that setting a [count](https://developer.hashicorp.com/terraform/language/meta-arguments/count) argument may result in duplicate IP addresses.
-If you want to avoid this, perform a [distinct](https://developer.hashicorp.com/terraform/language/functions/distinct) on the list of IP addresses.
+To prevent this, apply a [distinct](https://developer.hashicorp.com/terraform/language/functions/distinct) function to your list of IP addresses.

 ```terraform
 resource "random_ip" "example" {